How to get touch with us over the festive period

 Residential property contracts are governed by the Law Society’s standard conditions of sale.
 The standard conditions contain provisions addressing a situation where either party fails to complete on the agreed completion date.

 If a party desired it could delay completion, but in doing so that party would be liable to pay a prescribed rate of interest to the other party for the period of delay.
-Also, once a party delays completion, the other party can serve notice requiring the contract to be completed within 10 working days of the notice being given.
+Also, once a party delays completion, the other party can serve a notice requiring the contract to be completed within 10 working days of the notice being given.
 If completion still does not happen within that timeframe, the affected party will have a right to damages for any losses suffered.
 If it is the buyer that has failed to complete, the seller can keep the 10% deposit, and if the deposit paid on exchange was less than 10%, the seller can sue the buyer for the difference.

-What is frustration of contract?
+What is the frustration of a contract?

-The parties to a contract may be relieved from completing it if something happens after the date of exchange which makes it physically or commercially impossible to do so.
+The parties to a contract may be relieved from completing it if something happens after the date of exchange that makes it physically or commercially impossible to do so.
 Frustration has the effect of absolving both parties from any further compliance with the contract.
-However it does not unwind what has already been done.
+However, it does not unwind what has already been done.
 It is not easy to prove that a contract has been frustrated.
 The burden to demonstrate it is high and rests with the person making the argument, and the impossibility of proceeding must not be due to any fault of theirs.

-Can Covid effect completion?
+Can Covid affect completion?

-There is no certainty that a court would decide that Covid-19 had made completion impossible, and much may depend on the circumstances of the case rather than any blanket rule.
+There is no certainty that a court would decide that COVID-19 had made completion impossible, and much may depend on the circumstances of the case rather than any blanket rule.
 However, the standard conditions of sale do not include any provisions to expressly cover the event of a pandemic or epidemic, or otherwise the death or serious illness of a party.
 Therefore under the terms of the contract, it is highly likely that both parties remain liable to complete the contract.

 Find out more